 - Use discretion when downloading apps.

-- If you change your phone number or lose you mobile device, let your financial institution know right away.
+- If you change your phone number or lose your mobile device, let your financial institution know right away.

 - Monitor your accounts regularly and report suspicious activity to your financial institution immediately.

-- Always protect your Online Banking log on credentials, and choose passwords that are difficult to guess, with a combination of letters, numbers, and special characters.
+- Always protect your Online Banking login credentials, and choose passwords that are difficult to guess, with a combination of letters, numbers, and special characters.

 - Monitor all account activity daily via Business Online Banking.

 - Use dual authorization or out of band authentication for Online Banking transactions.

 - Set computers to time out and automatically lock after a certain amount of time.

 - Reconcile all accounts and statements quickly.